 - 20. Defendants have also violated California law by aiding and abetting the manufacture of handguns that fail to comply with (a) the safety requirements of California's Unsafe Handgun Act and (b) California's certification and serial number requirements.
 Indeed, the ATF has stated in a search warrant application that "manufacturing or assembling a firearm made with [Polymer80] pistol frames is unlawful in California." - 21.
-Defendants created a public nuisance and acted with gross negligence, recklessness, and malice towards Plaintiffs and all Californians, and acted with conscious disregard for the health and safety of Plaintiffs and all Californians, by creating a market that unreasonably and directly and indirectly put untraceable, no-background check guns in the hands of dangerous persons, foreseeably resulting in the use of its guns in criminal acts. - 22.
-By this lawsuit, Plaintiffs seek to hold Polymer80 and its principals accountable for its role in facilitating and causing one particularly reprehensible criminal act carried out with one of its ghost guns: the ambush shooting of Sheriff's Deputies Apolinar and Perez in September 2020. - 23.
+Defendants have also violated California's Unfair Competition Law in multiple ways, including by falsely and misleadingly representing, expressly and by implication, that it was legal to purchase and build a Polymer80 PF940c frame kit or Buy Build Shoot Kit in California, when, as Defendants knew, it was not. - 22.
+Defendants created a public nuisance and acted with gross negligence, recklessness, and malice towards Plaintiffs and all Californians, and acted with conscious disregard for the health and safety of Plaintiffs and all Californians, by creating a market that unreasonably and directly and indirectly put untraceable, no-background check guns in the hands of dangerous persons, foreseeably resulting in the use of its guns in criminal acts. - 23.
+By this lawsuit, Plaintiffs seek to hold Polymer80 and its principals accountable for its role in facilitating and causing one particularly reprehensible criminal act carried out with one of its ghost guns: the ambush shooting of Sheriff's Deputies Apolinar and Perez in September 2020. - 24.
 Plaintiffs, as law enforcement officers themselves, seek accountability not only the accountability of the shooter which he will face in the context of his criminal prosecution, but also the civil responsibility of those who recklessly equipped, enabled, and empowered the shooter to commit his crimes.